stackforge/pecan/docs/source/deployment.rst

 Considerations for Static Files
 -------------------------------
-Pecan comes with simple static file serving (e.g., CSS, Javascript, images) middleware which is **not** recommended for use in production.
+Pecan comes with static file serving (e.g., CSS, Javascript, images) middleware which is **not** recommended for use in production.

 In production, Pecan doesn't serve media files itself; it leaves that job to